Trade barriers can take many forms. They can relate to

 - discriminatory treatment vis-à-vis national treatment

-The EU has three main instruments to tackle trade barriers
+The EU has two main instruments to tackle trade barriers:

 - diplomatic actions